koor-tech/handbook.koor.tech/docs/handbook/meetings.md

 ### 1:1 Meetings

-CEO has weekly 1:1 meetings with each of his direct reports.
+C-Level has weekly 1:1 meetings with each of his direct reports.
 They use the rolling agenda format.
 Each 1:1 starts with a < 10 minute recap from the direct report of "FYIs and Concerns".
-The purpose of this is to efficiently bring the CEO up to speed on the most important context for the rest of the discussion.
+The purpose of this is to efficiently bring the C-Level up to speed on the most important context for the rest of the discussion.
 They also serve as a practice for efficient and succinct communication and as a means to verify that the direct report is on top of the right set of issues.
 Each topic in the "FYIs and concerns" should be a sentence or two, and may entail a quick clarification or question.
 Items that need more discussion than that should be called out as separate agenda topics.

 Meetings are an important aspect of effective collaboration.
 They are also an expensive investment of teammate time, and (especially importantly) the synchronous time that can be scarce when working across disparate time zones.
 The following norms aim to establish efficient and effective practices.